 At the end of the trail, the Pablitos step onto the glacier in a solemn line, then move around the bases of their crosses and kneel, waiting for the first shards of light to break across the ice surface.
 Over their shoulders the snowcap of Ausangate—the most powerful Apu—is shining like a Stoic who already knows the warmth of illumination.

 When the sun arrives on the scene, the Pablitos silently uproot their crosses and leave, carrying a symbol charged by ice, sun, the mountain and God.

 This will be a long day today.
 It won’t stop until the cross-bearing processionals have gone down into the valley, out through the pass, back into the trucks in Mawayani and home to their village squares.
 The church bells will ring out and the Quechuen will be recharged by the spirit of everything that counts as holy around here.

 - Andrew Gregg is an adventure-documentarian who’s been making documentary films in Canada for over 30 years, mostly with 90th Parallel Productions.
 This article first appeared in Outpost magazine.
-For more on exploring the land of the Incas click here.
+MORE on travelling in the land of the Incas here.